-Your specialization will also dictate your required Core Courses.
-The M.S. degree program encourages breadth of study through its elective courses, so your choice of specialization does not mean you cannot pursue your interests in other areas of chemistry.
+Your degree requirements include three portions, core requirements, option requirements, and culminating experiences.
+The core requirements are pre-defined and will apply to all students.
+Your option will dictate your options requirements.
+The M.S. degree program encourages breadth of study through its elective courses, so your choice of option does not mean you cannot pursue your interests in other areas of chemistry.
+You will choose one of the two culminating experiences, thesis, or comprehensive examination.